TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/49 - Ephesians/Ephesians 4/Ephesians 4.15.md

 ---

-but speaking truth in love, we may grow up in all things into him, who is the head, [even] Christ;
+but speaking truth in love, we may grow up in all things into him, who is the head, Christ;